 When the dental professional understands the purpose of orthodontic braces and appliances, it provides an appreciation for the process and motivation to assist with patient compliance in oral hygiene instruction and orthodontic recommendations.
 It is also necessary to know the names of the different parts of the braces and appliances to communicate consistently with the patient any areas needing extra attention.

 Braces consist of several components.
 Brackets are small oval or square pieces made of either metal or ceramic material bonded directly to the buccal or sometimes lingual portion of a tooth.
 Typically, brackets are utilized in the anterior region.
 However, they may also be used in the posterior areas.
 They hold the archwire in place with a ligature tie.
-Ligature ties can be either a rubberized o-ring of different colors or a thin, metal wire.
+Ligature ties can be either a tiny rubber band, also known as an o-ring, which typically comes in different colors, or a thin, metal wire.
 They are tightened around the wings of the bracket to hold the archwire in place (Figure 1).
 Also self-ligating brackets with doors or clips may be used to eliminate these ligature ties.
 In most instances, bands are utilized in the molar regions due to greater forces exhibited for movement in these areas.

 Sometimes hooks are present on brackets and most often on orthodontic bands.
 Rubber bands are attached to the hooks to create additional force in specific areas.
 Rubber bands are changed at least daily and sometimes more frequently because they lose their elasticity over time.
 The bands contain tubes so wires and other appliances, such as headgear, can be inserted.
 These tubes tend to harbor food and bacteria, so it is important to clean these areas thoroughly.